tenhaus/arena-engine/README.md

 * √ Config
 * √ Restrict service account permissions to only send/receive on topics
 * √ Pull token and send to client
-* Client
-* Deploy to compute engine (deployment works, but don't know how to start the service yet)
+* √ Deploy to app engine
-* Rest route and function for /signup
+* √ Rest route and function for /signup
-* More

 ## Purpose